 Arvon supports the professional development of practising teachers, who may apply for a special fixed grant of £200 towards a course fee.
 You will need to send evidence that you are a practising teacher at a UK primary or secondary school, or further education college.
 Teachers’ Grants are limited in number and can be applied for in addition to the usual grant if further financial assistance is needed.

 1 Download our information and application packs via the attachments provided above, or contact us to send you a copy of both.
 Read through each for full details of the application procedure and the application form.

 2 Reserve a place on your chosen course, either online or by phoning the centre hosting your course please indicate that you wish to apply for a grant.
 You do not need to pay a deposit at this stage.
 Your place will be held while we await your application form.

-3 Complete the application form and send it with your supporting documents to your chosen centre within seven days.
+3 Complete the application form and send it with your supporting documents by email or post to your chosen centre within seven days.

 4 Once we’ve assessed your application, we’ll contact you with a decision and finalise your booking.
 If you have any questions, please contact the centre directly.